PrefectHQ/prefect/docs/guides/deployment/servereless-worker-pools.md

 In this guide you will:

-- Create a work pool that sends work to your chosen option
+- Create a work pool that sends work to your chosen serverless infrastructure option
 - Deploy a flow to that work pool
-- Start a worker to match the work pool
+- Start a worker that will poll the matched work pool for scheduled runs
 - Schedule a deployment run that a worker will pick up from the work pool

 ![Work pool options](/img/ui/work-pools.png)